Clicky

 The most common length for a 1 and 2 car garage is 20 feet or 240 inches.

-The best way to do this is with a stand.
+The best way to do this is with a jet ski stand.

-This video does a fantastic job showing you how you can do it, but I must warn you, they are heavy, and you’ll need at least 1 if not 2 extra guys to help you.
+This video does a fantastic job showing you how you can do it, but I must warn you, jet skis are heavy, and you’ll need at least 1 if not 2 extra guys to help you.
+And jet skis are not getting any lighter, here is the weight cart of current jet ski models.

-The way dealers move units off trailers is with either a forklift or a hoist.
+The way jet ski dealers move units off on and off a trailer is with either a forklift or a hoist.

 Author